MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 When credentials are found in your source code, the immediate urgent need is to invalidate the exposed key and perform a risk analysis based on exposure.
 Even if your system needs to stay running, you can enable a secret manager for remediation using these steps:

-1. If remediation allows switching over to managed identities, or requires dropping in a secret manager such as Azure Key Vault (AKV), first complete that work and then redeploy with updated identity or key.
+1. If remediation allows switching over to managed identities, or requires dropping in a secret manager such as Azure Key Vault (AKV), do that first.
+Then redeploy with the updated identity or key.
 1. Invalidate the exposed secret.
 1. Perform auditing/risk assessment of potential damage due to compromise.